-The Village of Midlothian does not have an animal control officer or a dog catcher; however, a Public Works Employee will respond to calls regarding domesticated animals within the Village of Midlothian boundaries if a resident has them contained.
+The Village of Midlothian now has an animal control officer and will respond to calls regarding domesticated animals within the Village of Midlothian boundaries if a resident has them contained.
 The animal will be transported to the Animal Welfare League facility in Chicago Ridge or to P.A.W.S. in Tinley Park.

 The owner of the animal shall be responsible for any impoundment fees that accrue and must make such payment at the P.A.W.S facility or Animal Welfare Facility prior to release of the animal.
 Animals are euthanized (at AWL only) if not claimed or adopted under the policies and procedures of the Animal Control League.

 The Village will provide animal control assistance for rodents and wild animals on public and private property IF the animal is injured or poses a health or safety threat.

 It is illegal to possess, trap, destroy or relocate a wild animal without a permit.
 If you have found an animal in need of care or have a conflict with a wild animal, contact a wildlife rehabilitator in your area for help.
 For a in Illinois, visit the website and search by county.

 Injured, sick, and orphaned wild animals will need to be trapped for transport to a licensed rehabilitator.
 If the animal is small enough or safe to handle, an inexperienced person can use gloves and a towel, blanket, net or box to catch the animal and place it in a secure container.
 It is important to keep the animal in a warm, dark and quiet place to reduce the stress of capture.
 Do not feed the animal.
 Feeding an injured or sick animal can cause severe and even life-threatening complications.
 Instead, bring the animal to a rehabilitator as soon as possible so it can be properly examined and treated.
 If the animal is too large, active or dangerous to handle, call a rehabilitator for help.